EthicalSecurity-Agency/.github/README.md

 # .github
 EthicalSecurity-Agency ✨special ✨ repository: ".github".
-We can use to add a README.md
+We can use to add ✨special ✨ files such as "README.md"

+Document changelog:
+- " a "
++ " ✨special ✨ files such as "